Tibet 08 Days Overland tour

 Meal: Breakfast

-Then walk around the Barkhor streets the most devotional circuit as well as crowded central market of Lhasa.
-In the olden days this was the most famous local market but now it has changed to tourist gift shopping center.
+Then its Jokhang Temple which is in the center of the Old Lhasa city.
+Jokhang temple is one of the most scared temples in Tibet, it is always bustling with earnest local pilgrims since from early days.
+After you will have a time to walk around the Barkhor streets the most devotional circuit as well as crowded central market of Lhasa.
+In the olden days this was the most famous local market but now it has changed to tourist gift shopping centre.

 Activity: Tour : Approx. 6 to 7 hours